nf-core/website/markdown/projects/genome_after_party_summary.md

 - Support compression with `crumble` for aligned files
 - Support multiple output options – BAM, compressed BAM, CRAM, compressed CRAM

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/readmapping).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).

-# sanger-tol/variantcalling {#variantcalling}
+# Variant Calling {#variantcalling}

+**[sanger-tol/variantcalling](https://pipelines.tol.sanger.ac.uk/variantcalling)** for calling variants using DeepVariant with PacBio data.
 This pipeline is run for all **primary** ToL assemblies.

 ### Current features:
 - Calls variants using DeepVariant for PacBio long read data.